 As her successful PR career blossomed, Giovanna’s GP brother Dr Vincent Forte designed a nifty medical device to deliver accurate urine samples to diagnose and treat women’s Urinary Tract Infection promptly, with the right antibiotic.
 Untreated UTI is the biggest problem the NHS doesn’t know it has but because it is largely a women’s issue …. well, let’s not go there now.
 When he asked Giovanna to assist, she did.
 The communication business was closed down … and Forte Medical was born.

-FirstBorn graduated from Liverpool this year with a First in History and Hispanic Studies (distinction in spoken Spanish and Basque), has lived and written from Mexico, Georgia, Istanbul and Myanmar; she is now in the UK learning about holistic medicine.
+FirstBorn graduated from Liverpool with a First in History and Hispanic Studies (distinction in spoken Spanish and Basque), has lived and written from Mexico, Georgia, Istanbul and Myanmar.
+Happily she is now closer to home, learning about holistic medicine.
 But not for too long I suspect.
-You can read some of her work here at The Culture Trip.
+You can read some of her remarkable work at The Culture Trip.

 Youngest-of-All is a professional and highly accomplished patisserie chef.
 Having trained with Hix she spent six months creating desserts at the Albion and Boundary before moving deeper into her area of expertise at boutique patisserie Violet, maker of the recent Royal Wedding Cake.
-Since 2016 she has purveyed her craft in Melbourne with Russian-born, Californian-bred, Michelin-Starred Chef Boris Portnoy at his unique patisserie All Are Welcome.
+Since 2016 she has purveyed her craft in Melbourne with Russian-born, Californian-bred, Michelin-Starred Chef Boris Portnoy, at his unique Northcote patisserie All Are Welcome.
 She is working up to the launch of Monforte, her own Neighbourhood Bakery on Wheels.
 I miss her.